Last updated: 4 May 2018

 A cookie is a piece of data stored on the user's hard drive that sometimes links to personally identifiable information about the user.
 AAS uses session cookies which are designed not to be permanent or persistent.
 The session cookie is designed so that, once you close your browser, the cookie will simply terminate.
 If you configure your browser to reject cookies, you may still use some, but not all, portions of our site.
 For example, accessing our online journals requires that your browser accept cookies.
 We recommend closing browsers and clearing cookies, caches, and browser history on publicly available machines (such as those in libraries) after use.

 Disclosure of Aggregated and Other Information

 We use IP addresses and other user information to analyze trends, administer the site, track user's movement, and gather broad demographic information for aggregate use.
 We may share aggregated (i.e., non-individual) demographic information with our partners and advertisers.
 We use one or more outside credit card processing companies to bill users for goods and services and we will disclose your personally identifiable information to these companies as needed to process your orders and to respond to your requests.

 The AAS sites contain links to other sites, and other sites have links to the AAS.
 Please be aware that the AAS is not responsible for the privacy practices (or other practices, goods, services, or content) of other sites.
 We encourage you to be aware when you leave our site and to read the privacy statements of each website that collects personally identifiable information.
-This privacy statement applies solely to information collected by AAS.
+This privacy statement applies solely to information collected by the AAS.

 Users who participate in AAS online forums or discussions may have their messages or postings edited for size and/or content.
 Submissions to such forums explicitly grant such editorial rights to AAS staff who reserve the right to remove inappropriate submissions.
 By participating in an online forum or discussion, you consent to our use or disclosure of any content you submit.